 Please note: Blues & Rhythm is still open for business and is able to take and ship your orders for current and back issues.
-B&R will be published in line with our normal schedule, although the post is a little erratic at present.
+B&R will be published in line with our normal schedule, although the post is still a little erratic at present.
 Any queries please email us via this website.

 THE LITTLE HOWLIN’ WOLVES: : Dave Williams chronicles the various blues artists who have associated themselves with Howling’ Wolf including Little Wolf’s etc;

 JOHN MAYALL – ‘A BLUES LIFE’: Neil Slaven previews a forthcoming mega box set on the father of the British blues.

 GLORIA JEAN MANOR & THE ROLLETTS: Tary Owen’s interviews Austin R&B bandleader Gloria Jean Manor.
 Who?
 Yes, highly obscure stuff – but a great insight into the Austin blues scene in the 1960s.

 ZYDECO & CAJUN ESSENTIALS: Ray Templeton’s final instalment in this series looks at Cajun and Zydeco music in the UK.
 Ray will be back in B&R 354 with a brand new series of great writing and research.